Bigfoot: Description

 Common descriptions include broad shoulders, no visible neck, and long arms, which many skeptics attribute to misidentification of a bear standing upright.
 Some alleged nighttime sightings have stated the creature's eyes "glowed" yellow or red.
-However, eyeshine is not present in humans or any other known great apes, and so proposed explanations for observable eyeshine off of the ground in the forest include owls, raccoons, or opossums perched in foliage.
+However, eyeshine is not present in humans or any other known great apes, and so proposed explanations for elevated observable eyeshine in the forest include owls, raccoons, or opossums perched in foliage, or bears standing upright.

 Michael Rugg, the owner of the Bigfoot Discovery Museum, claims to have smelled Bigfoot, stating, "Imagine a skunk that had rolled around in dead animals and had hung around the garbage pits."

 The enormous footprints for which the creature is named are claimed to be as large as 24 in long and 8 in wide.
 Some footprint casts have also contained claw marks, making it likely that they came from known animals such as bears, which have five toes and claws.